Diomdede/World-of-Fitness/README.md

 ## Credits

+- [https://tdeecalculator.net/] was used as a method of gaining the users daily calories

 ### Code

-- [https://tdeecalculator.net/] was used as a method of gaining the users daily calories
+- All code was written by the developer.

 ### Content